qwerty541/dns-bench/docker/OVERVIEW.md

 # Description

 This repository provides a DNS benchmarking command-line tool written in Rust.
-It iterates through a built-in list of public and automatically detected system DNS servers, measures their response time, and prints a table with sorted results in the console.
-It can be used to find the fastest DNS server in your location for a better internet browsing experience.
-A preview, list of features, and list of built-in DNS servers can be found below.
+It iterates through a built-in list of public DNS servers as well as automatically detected system DNS servers, measures their response times, and prints a table of sorted results in the console.
+You can use it to find the fastest DNS server for your location, improving your internet browsing experience.
+A preview, list of features, and the list of built-in DNS servers are provided below.

 ## Preview